 In 2015, my beloved grandmother, Masza, passed away.
-Although Masza died owning relatively few assets, and even though her Last Will and Testament outlined a reasonably simple plan for the gifting of those assets, her estate nevertheless took over three years to settle.
+Although Masza died owning relatively few assets, and even though her Last Will & Testament outlined a reasonably simple plan for the gifting of those assets, her estate nevertheless took over 3 years to settle.

 After years of research into the inefficiencies in the estate administration process, Estateably was created by myself and my cousin, Alex, to aid with the process of administering a Will in the most efficient manner possible.

 Yet today, according to an Angus Reid survey, over half of Canadians don't have a Will, and of those that do, just 35% have one that is up to date.
 Moreover, survey respondents cited various reasons for not proactively executing a Will: some indicated they felt too young to think about Estate Planning; others said they didn't have enough assets to consider a plan.